aryamankha/backstage-hacktoberfest/README.md

 ## I have updated the header

-I updated the header using tailwind.css, also added some cool transitions.
+I updated the profile section using tailwind.css, also added some cool transitions.